10. Thick lens paraxial eye model

-H’eF’e is the image focal length distance which is equal to the following ratio: nv/De
+H’eF’e is the image focal length distance of the pseudophakic eye, which is equal to the following ratio: nv/De

-Finally, after rearranging the terms in the preceding equations, we obtain:
+Finally, after rearranging the terms in the preceding equations, we obtain the following:

 Let us define :

 ALT is equal to the anatomical axial length of the emmetropic eye reduced by the distance between the principal planes of the implant HiH’i and the distance between the anterior surface of the cornea and the secondary principal plane of the cornea S1H’c (which is negative).
-The calculation of the value of the ALT can be carried out from data specific to the cornea of the eye to be operated on and from the characteristics of the intraocular lens which will have to be placed to replace the lens.
+The calculation of the ALT value can be carried out from data specific to the cornea of the eye to be operated on and from the characteristics of the intraocular lens, which will have to be placed to replace the lens.

 This equation is valuable:

-It provides the value of the axial length of an emmetropic eye provided with a cornea and an IOL considered as thick lenses.
+It provides the value of the axial length of an emmetropic eye with a cornea and IOL-considered thick lenses.

-It can be resolved for any of the variables it contains.
-This makes it possible to determine the value of certain variables in circumstances such as:
+One can resolve it for any of the variables it contains.
+This makes it possible to determine the value of certain variables in the circumstances such as:

 –calculating the value of the ELPT from the postoperative data.
 In this case, we must not lose sight of the fact that this expression concerns an emmetropic eye.
 In the case of a non-emmetropic eye, it is possible to modify the total vergence of the cornea to reduce in the case of an emmetropic eye.

--determining the total corneal power (Dc): this plays an important role in calculating the theoretical refraction (SE: spherical equivalent).
-Once this value is obtained, the refraction in the corneal plane is obtained by subtracting this value from that of real power measured using keratometry.
+Determining the total corneal power (Dc) is important in calculating the theoretical refraction (SE: spherical equivalent).
+Once this value is obtained, the refraction in the corneal plane is obtained by subtracting this value from real power measured using keratometry.

 -last but not least, if we solve this equation for the power of the implant Di, we naturally obtain a biometric formula for calculating the power of IOL in a thick lens, paraxial eye model.